 There are over 1,000 islands in the Maldives, with only 200 of them being inhabited.
 Of these inhabited islands, roughly half of them offer accommodation options for tourists.
 This does not include the 80 or so islands that are home to private Maldives resorts.
 These are local islands that have recently been open to tourism.

 Anyone looking for the best cheap Maldives holidays will find plenty of options if they stick to these local islands.
 Some of them have fantastic infrastructure for visitors, others don’t.
 But one thing that they all have in common is that they are locally owned and considerably cheaper than 5 star all inclusive resorts.
 Still, you won’t find dorms or budget bungalows on the beach.
-Instead, there is a great option of affordable guesthouses that charge anywhere from $30 to $60 a night.
-For the best cheap holidays to the Maldives, search for accommodations on HotelsCombined.
-This site compares the rates for guesthouses on other hotel booking sites, including Booking.com, Agoda, and Hotels.com, so you can really find the cheapest deals for your Maldives holiday.
+Instead, This site compares the rates for guesthouses on other hotel booking sites, including Booking.com, Agoda, and Hotels.com, so you can really find the cheapest deals for your Maldives holiday.
+You can also click here to see the latest deals on Maldives hotels.

 The islands that are most popular amongst travelers looking for cheap Maldives holidays are Maafushi, Guraidhoo, and Huraa in the Kaafu Atoll, and Fulidhoo in Vaavu Atoll.